callumlocke/trip/README.md

 exports.build = [ ['styles', 'scripts', 'images'], 'inline' ];
 ```

-Now `$ trip build` does the same thing as the CLI example above, starting `inline` as soon as the three parallel tasks have all completed.
+Now `$ trip build` will run the first three tasks in parallel, then it will run `inline`.

 > Each level of nesting reverses the series:parallel decision, so you can do complex, over-engineered stuff if you want.
 Probably only useful in obscure cases.